Hawaii governor declares state of emergency as Tropical Storm Calvin threatens to deliver strong winds and torrential rain to the Big Island - KESQ

 “Non-essential employees affected by the closing of those offices should not report to work and shall be granted Administrative Leave,” the governor’s office said.

-Later tonight, swells generated by Calvin are forecast to begin spreading across the main Hawaiian islands, leading to a rapid increase in surf along east-facing shores into Wednesday.
+Tuesday night, swells generated by Calvin were forecast to begin spreading across the main Hawaiian islands, leading to a rapid increase in surf along east-facing shores into Wednesday.
 This elevated surf will likely cause life-threatening conditions along exposed shorelines.

 The-CNN-Wire